 Test Authorization Request Form – The form applicants need to fill out and submit to the DDP office to gain access to the exam.

-Study Guide – Two review guides all applicants should use to prepare for the exam.
+Learning Objectives and Study Guide – The learning objectives and two review guides all applicants should use to prepare for the exam.

 The ITPD Program requires all applicants be proficient in the English language, as detailed in the program’s technical standards.
 Applicants must undergo an evaluation of English proficiency by taking the internet-based Test of English as a Foreign Language (TOEFL) exam.

 - TOEFL Exam –Scores from the internet-based TOEFL exam will serve as one piece of the admissions process.

 - Score Requirements – Applicants must achieve a minimum composite score of 89 on the internet-based TOEFL exam taken within the past two years.
 The required minimum scores on each of the individual components of the test are: reading 15, listening 14, speaking 19, and writing 20.
 The preferred scores for the individual components of the internet-based TOEFL exam are: reading 21, listening 21, speaking 25, and writing 23.

 - TOEFL Exam Testing Schedule - Applicants can visit www.ets.org/toefl to find more information about and sign up for the TOEFL exam.
 Applicants should use code number 8776 to indicate the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences iPharmCU® as the score recipient.

 - Please Note: Should an applicant receive a low TOEFL score, the applicant may also contact the University of Colorado Denver English as a Second Language program to improve his/her English speaking and communication skills.
 The University of Colorado Denver English as a Second Language program is located on the downtown Denver campus, and the applicant will complete courses on the downtown Denver campus.
 Online courses are not offered at this time.